DagonMetric/typescript-library-project-template/CONTRIBUTING.md

 ## General Discussions

-We use [Gitter Channel](https://gitter.im/gitter-channel-name) for general discussions.
+We’re using [GitHub Discussions](https://github.com/organization-name/repo-name/discussions) as a place to connect with other members of our community.

 ## Contributing Code and Content

 This is a rough outline of what a contributor's workflow looks like:

-1. Search [GitHub Pull Requests](https://github.com/organization-name/repo-name/pulls) for an open or closed PR that relates to your submission.
-You don't want to duplicate effort.
+1. Search [GitHub Pull Requests](https://github.com/organization-name/repo-name/pulls) for an open or closed PR that relates to your submission in order to avoid duplicate effort.

 2. Fork the repo and create your branch `topic` from master.